Breadcrumb

-There are many sub-fields within the discipline of bioinformatics.
-These include:
+There are many sub-fields within the discipline of bioinformatics:

 - Sequence analysis, where genomes are analysed and compared, the patterns and rules whereby genomes evolve teased out, or protein relationships studied.
 This also entails the analysis of genomes in populations, and the identification of single nucleotide polymorphisms (SNPs), and the relationship of these SNPs to human disease or pharmaceutical efficacy at an individual level.
 Related analyses are also central to modern agriculture.